 DTU: DTU is recognized internationally as a leading technical and natural sciences university, renowned for its focus on sustainability and business-oriented approach.
 Through collaboration, DTU creates value, welfare, and growth by developing.
 The UN’s 17 Sustainable Development Goals function as a platform for the University’s activities.

-ZEBRA: Financed and facilitated by P4G and co-led by C40 Cities and the ICCT, with support by Centro Mario Molina Chile and WRI, the Zero Emission Bus Rapid-deployment Accelerator partnership aims to accelerate the deployment of zero-emission buses in major Latin American cities.
+ZEBRA: Financed and facilitated by ClimateWorks and co-led by C40 Cities and the ICCT, the Zero Emission Bus Rapid-deployment Accelerator (ZEBRA) partnership aims to accelerate the deployment of zero-emission buses in major Latin American cities.

-C40: C40 connects 96 of the world’s largest and most influential cities, representing 700+ million citizens and one-quarter of the global economy.
+C40: C40 connects almost 100 of the world’s largest and most influential cities, representing 700+ million citizens and one-quarter of the global economy.
 C40 mayors are committed to increasing resilience, cleaning the air we breathe, and taking inclusive climate action to create a healthier and more sustainable future for all.

-ICCT: The International Council on Clean Transportation is an organization founded to provide governments and environmental regulators with impartial technical research and analysis.
-Its mission is to improve the environmental performance and energy efficiency of road, marine, and air transportation, in order to benefit public health and mitigate climate change.
+ICCT: The International Council on Clean Transportation is an organization founded to provide impartial technical research and analysis to governments and environmental regulators.

 Collaborate with us by sending us information regarding e-bus fleets in Latin American cities.
 Feel free to get in touch if you see anything missing, any mistakes or if you have any other queries.
 Our email address is ebusradar@gmail.com.